Sport in Europe: Rugby union

 Rugby union is popular in France (especially the south), England, Wales, Scotland, Ireland, Italy and Georgia.
 The game is also relatively popular in Portugal, Spain, Netherlands, Belgium, Germany, Switzerland, Czech Republic, Russia, Poland, Moldova, Andorra and Romania, as it is at a professional level in these countries.
 Rugby is regarded as the national sport of Wales and Georgia, and is the strongest professional team sport in Ireland.

 Europe's main competition for national teams is the Six Nations Championship, first held in 1883 as the Home Nations Championship.
 The other European national teams play at the Rugby Europe International Championships.
 The England national team is the only European team to have won the Rugby World Cup, whereas France was runner-up three times and Wales and Scotland reached the semifinals once.

 The three main domestic rugby union competitions are the fully professional Premiership (England), Top 14 (France) and United Rugby Championship (URC)(Ireland, Scotland, Wales, Italy and South Africa).
 The European Rugby Champions Cup is the premier continental championship, with clubs qualifying from the three professional competitions.
 South African teams fully compete 'domestically' in Europe since 2022 when their teams, already part of the cross border URC, were given access to European competition, but compete in Southern Hemisphere competition the Rugby Championship at international level.

+Attendances

+In the 2024–25 European rugby union season, the following clubs recorded an average home league attendance of at least 20,000: